A Bayesian Mixture Model Approach to Examining Neighborhood Social Determinants of Health Disparities in Endometrial

-The 18 variables selected for analysis fall within four thematic domains, (1) housing conditions and resources \cite{mehdipanah_neighborhood_2017, bowen_housing_2016, munford2020owning}; (2) economic security \cite{berg_adi-3_2021, lindberg_combining_2022,broer_review_2019,lut_health_2021}, (3) educational attainment, and (4) social and community context\cite{kolak_quantification_2020, berg_adi-3_2021}.
-Housing conditions and resources are described by the proportion of residents in the neighborhood with home tenure (owner vs. renter), without a vehicle, lacking complete plumbing, and with household crowding.
-Economic security is described by the proportion of households earning below the state median family income, the proportion below the poverty level, participating in federal assistance (e.g., food stamps or SNAP - Supplemental Nutrition Assistance Program), as well as the unemployment rate, working-class status, and female head of households.
-Educational attainment is described by the proportion of residents with less than high school (HS/GED) diploma versus $\geq$HS and $\geq$ Bachelor's degree.
-Social and community context is described by the dynamic interplay between multi-ethnic communities and the social structures that shape daily life \cite{sentell_low_2012,twersky2024impact}.
-We include these indicators intentionally as they can be considered proxies for racism, xenophobia, and bias, which would impact a resident's access to resources, opportunities, and social standing \cite{lett2022conceptualizing, krieger1999comparing, chant2004dangerous}.
-These indicators include the proportion of households with limited English proficiency and the proportion of residents identifying as Hispanic/Latino, non-Hispanic Black, and non-Hispanic Asian.
+The 14 variables selected for analysis fall within four thematic domains: (1) housing conditions and resources \citep{mehdipanah_neighborhood_2017, bowen_housing_2016, munford2020owning}; (2) economic security \citep{berg_adi-3_2021, lindberg_combining_2022,broer_review_2019,lut_health_2021}, (3) educational attainment, and (4) social and community context \citep{kolak_quantification_2020, berg_adi-3_2021}.
+Housing conditions and resources are described by the proportion of neighborhood households that were renter-occupied, lacked access to a vehicle, lacked complete plumbing, and experienced household crowding.
+Economic security is described by the proportion of households earning below the state median family income, participating in federal assistance (e.g., food stamps or SNAP - Supplemental Nutrition Assistance Program), as well as the unemployment rate, working-class status, and female head of households.
+Educational attainment is described by the proportion of residents with no high school diploma.
+Social and community context is described by the dynamic interplay between multi-ethnic communities and the social structures that shape daily life \citep{sentell_low_2012,twersky2024impact}.
+We include these indicators intentionally as they can be considered proxies for racism, xenophobia, and bias, which would impact a resident's access to resources, opportunities, and social standing \citep{lett2022conceptualizing, krieger1999comparing, chant2004dangerous}.
+These indicators include the proportion of households with limited English (EN) proficiency and the proportion of residents identifying as Hispanic/Latino, non-Hispanic Black, and non-Hispanic Asian.
 To maintain interpretability across NSDoH variables, variables were recoded to reflect indicators of greater socioeconomic disadvantage.
 For example, the median family income variable was recoded such that a value of $(x_{ij}=1)$ represents low income (i.e., below the state median).